Understanding and Improving Training-free Loss-based Diffusion Guidance: Analysis of Training-Free Guidance

-Adversarial gradient is a significant challenge for neural networks, which refers to minimal perturbations deliberately applied to inputs that can induce disproportionate alterations in the model's output \cite{szegedy2013intriguing}.
+\textbf{Training-free guidance is more sensitive to the adversarial gradient.} Adversarial gradient is a significant challenge for neural networks, which refers to minimal perturbations deliberately applied to inputs that can induce disproportionate alterations in the model's output \cite{szegedy2013intriguing}.
 The resilience of a model to adversarial gradients is often analyzed through the lens of its Lipschitz constant \cite{salman2019provably}.
-If the model has a lower Lipschitz constant, then it is less sensitive to the input perturbations and thus is more robust.
+If the model has a lower Lipschitz constant, then the output is less sensitive to the input perturbations and thus is more robust.
 In classifier guidance, time-dependent classifiers are trained on noise-augmented images.
 Our finding is that adding Gaussian noise transforms non-Lipschitz classifiers into Lipschitz ones.
 This transition mitigates the adversarial gradient challenge by inherently enhancing the model's robustness to such perturbations, as shown in the next proposition.

 \begin{proposition} (Time-dependent network is more robust and smooth) Given a bounded non-Lipschitz loss function $\ell(\bm{x}) \leq C$, the loss $\hat{\ell}(\bm{x}) = \mathbb{E}_{\bm{\epsilon} \sim \mathcal{N}(0, \bm{I})}[\ell(\bm{x} + \sigma_t \bm{\epsilon})]$ is $C\sqrt{\frac{2}{\pi \sigma_t^2}}$-Lipschitz and $\nabla \hat{\ell}$ is $\frac{2C}{\sigma_t}$-Lipschitz. \end{proposition}